fmm312/fmm312/README.md

 :computer: I'm a JavaScript enthusiast

-:fire: My specialty is front-end development using React/React Native, TypeScript, styled-components and much more
+:fire: My specialty is front-end development using React, React Native, TypeScript, styled-components and much more

 :star: I have solid knowledge in UX, interface design and systems usability